Iconic WWII 'kiss' sculpture planned at new Memorial Park arts plaza

 “This was a picture of a time when the whole nation was happy and joyous.
 We were unified,” Regan said.
 “We’re trying to invoke that spirit again.
 We want it to be fun, and we want it to be something that invokes pride.”

-The announcement was made Thursday night, during Omaha’s annual “Veterans Shine On” event to illuminate holiday lights on Memorial Park’s signature colonnade.
-Mayor Jean Stothert spoke at the celebration, which included a tribute to the city’s female veterans.
+The announcement was made Thursday, Nov.
+3, during Omaha’s annual “Veterans Shine On” event to illuminate holiday lights on Memorial Park’s signature colonnade.
+Omaha Mayor Jean Stothert spoke at the celebration, which included a tribute to the city’s female veterans.

 Artist Seward Johnson, a Navy veteran of the Korean War, created the original sculpture in 2005 to display in Times Square during an observance of the 60th anniversary of V-J Day.
 He died in 2020, but a nonprofit he established to promote art in public places, Seward Johnson Atelier, continues to circulate traveling exhibits of his work.